GlacioHack/xdem/doc/source/coregistration.md

 Please set `only_translation=True` when initializing the coregistration method ICP(), LZD() or CPD().
 ```

-A {class}`~xdem.coreg.BlockwiseCoreg` splits DEMs in grids, then a coregistration method (e.g. LZD) runs independently in each block.
-After, an interpolation method is used to obtain the overall offset.
-The advantages of this tool are, the memory consumption reduces and a better detection of local errors.
+A {class}`~xdem.coreg.BlockwiseCoreg` splits DEMs into grids, then a coregistration method (e.g. LZD) runs independently in each block.
+Afterwards, an interpolation method is used to obtain the overall offset.
+The advantages of this tool are that memory consumption is reduced and local errors are better detected.

 ```{note}
 The `block_size_fit` parameter adjusts the size of the tiles over which the coregistration methods are computed.